 - extension of voting to all males over 21 in 1879

-- abolition of plural voting (where a person could vote in all electorates where they owned or leased property) in 1889
+- abolition of plural voting (where a person could vote in all electorates in which they owned or leased property) in 1889

-Continuing reliance on representative democracy has gone hand in hand with New Zealanders’ faith in the power of an elected Parliament to rule New Zealand.
+Continuing reliance on representative democracy has gone hand in hand with faith in the power of an elected Parliament to rule New Zealand.